AssaAbloy-GlobalSolutions/axon-extension-dynamodb/axon-dynamodb-example/README.md

-# Mongo Dynamo Springboot Example
+# Axon DynamoDb Extension Springboot Example

 This is an example SpringBoot application using the Mongo DynamoDB extension.
 It uses DynamoDB as the Event- and Token Store.